By Sandra Basu

 - Parkinson’s Disease

-“The water at Camp Lejeune was a hidden hazard, and it is only years later that we know how dangerous it was,” VA Secretary Robert McDonald said in a recent statement.
+“The water at Camp Lejeune was a hidden hazard, and it is only years later that we know how dangerous it was,” VA Secretary Robert McDonald said in a recent statement about the Camp Lejeune water contamination.

 VA’s proposal would also expand benefits eligibility to Reserve and National Guard personnel who served at Camp Lejeune for any length of time from August 1, 1953, through December 31, 1987.